google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 Before I start manipulating media files, I want to talk a bit about how media files are put together.
 I think of them as being like an onion.
 The file that you see in your operating system shell is a _container_, identified by a file extension (mp4, webm, etc.).
-The container houses from one to four _streams_, one each  of the type audio, video, captions, and data.
+The container houses one or more _streams_ of up to four types, specifically audio, video, captions, and data.
+Although containers will typically contain only one stream of each type, some container types, webm for example, allow multiple streams of the same type.
 Within the audio and video streams, the actual data is compressed using a _codec_.
 As we'll see later, the distinction between a container and a codec is import as files with the same container can have their contents encoded with different codecs.

 (If these terms are new
 to you, I explain them in